gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ### Calculate the area of a polygon

-As the first GeoAPI endpoint we'll implement a simple calculation to get the area of a Polygon provided by a POST request into `app/modules/geoapi/resources.py`.
+As the first GeoAPI request, you'll implement a simple calculation to get the area of a Polygon provided by a POST request into `app/modules/geoapi/resources.py`.
-We're going to process GeoJSON data which will be deserialized by Flask-RESTPlus with the help of the namespace models.
+The code id going to process a GeoJSON object, which will be deserialized by Flask-RESTPlus with the help of the namespace models.
-Now let's integrate the actual first endpoint function and paste this code below the api models:
+Now go ahead and implement your first endpoint function and paste this code below the api models:

 ```python
 @api.route('/polygon/area/')